dobtco/wintersmith-knowledge-base/contents/articles/screendoor/projects/templates.md

 ### Creating a template

-To save an existing project as a template, visit the project's Settings page and select &ldquo;Save this project as a template&rdquo;.
+To save an existing project as a template, visit the project's Settings page and select &ldquo;Save this project as a template.&rdquo;

 ![Saving a project as a template.](../images/templates_1.png)